Mixture of Masters: Sparse Chess Language Models with Player Routing: Method

 $\Phi_{\mathrm{gated}}$ comprises expert-specific layers subjected to dynamic routing.
-Within each expert's decoder blocks, we isolate and parallelize the linear layers before and after masked self-attention---specifically the $Q$-$K$-$V$ and output projection layers.
-To regulate information flow, a learnable linear gating network $\mathcal{G}_{\phi}$ is inserted prior to each parallelized module, mapping the current board state $s$ to a probability distribution over player experts: $\smash{P(p|s) = \text{softmax}(\mathcal{G}_{\phi}(s))}$.
+Within each expert's decoder blocks, we isolate and parallelize all learned linear transformations: the $Q$-$K$-$V$ and output projection layers of masked self-attention, and the up- and down-projection layers of the feed-forward network.
+Routing the full set of linear transformations in each block---rather than a subset---is consistent with recent expert upcycling work~\cite{DBLP:conf/nips/ZhangGG0CVFBRUL24}.
+To regulate the information flow, a learnable linear gating network $\mathcal{G}_{\phi}$ is inserted prior to each parallelized module, mapping the current board state $s$ to a probability distribution over player experts: $\smash{P(p|s) = \text{softmax}(\mathcal{G}_{\phi}(s))}$.
 During inference, only the top-$k$ experts with the highest routing probabilities are activated, aggregating their contributions via weighted sum pooling: $\smash{\sum_{p \in \text{top-}k(P(p|s))} P(p|s) \cdot \varepsilon_{\phi_p}(s)}$.

-To enhance differentiable top-$k$ selection during training while preventing mode collapse, we employ Gumbel-Softmax with temperature annealing~\citep{DBLP:conf/iclr/JangGP17}.
-The temperature is gradually decreased during training to transition from exploration to exploitation, naturally enforcing load balancing by encouraging diverse expert selection in early phases while eventually converging to sharp, efficient routing~\citep{DBLP:journals/jmlr/FedusZS22}.

-All remaining parameters not subject to gating---including token embeddings, attention heads, and extra FFNNs---are merged across experts using uniform averaging to create a shared backbone $\Phi_{\text{shared}}$.
-Further information about merging techniques and their effects on downstream performance are reported in Appendix~\ref{app:merging_techniques}.
+Training this router requires addressing two coupled challenges: making \gm selection differentiable, and preventing the collapse onto a single expert.
+To enable end-to-end training through discrete selection, we replace hard top-$k$ with a Gumbel-Softmax relaxation~\cite{DBLP:conf/iclr/JangGP17}, which approximates discrete sampling via a continuous distribution parameterized by a temperature $\tau$.
+Annealing $\tau$ from a high initial value to near zero over the course of training transitions the router from soft, exploratory blending toward sharp, near-discrete routing.
+We additionally impose the auxiliary load balancing loss of~\cite{DBLP:journals/jmlr/FedusZS22}, which penalizes routing distributions that concentrate probability mass on a small subset of experts.